tkaitchuck/aHash/README.md

 ## Compatibility

-Currently aHash is pre 1.0.
-So new versions may change the algorithm slightly resulting in the new version producing different hashes than the old version even with the same keys.
-Additionally aHash does not currently guarantee that it won't produce different hash values for the same data on different machines, or even on the same machine when recompiled.
+New versions of aHash may change the algorithm slightly resulting in the new version producing different hashes than the old version even with the same keys.
+Additionally aHash does not guarantee that it won't produce different hash values for the same data on different machines, or even on the same machine when recompiled.

-For this reason aHash prior to 1.0 is not recommended for hashes that are persisted anywhere.
+For this reason aHash is not recommended for cases where hashes need to be persisted.

 ## Accelerated CPUs